dabit3/perma/README.md

 ![PERMA](perma.jpg)

-Perma is a prototype of permanent video storage and viewing using Next.js, Arweave, and Bundlr.
+Perma is a prototype of permanent video storage and client-side rendering using Next.js, Arweave, and Bundlr.

 Technologies used: